API version: 2022-10-20

 describes where this latter redirection should go

-(perhaps the same page from which the POST request was triggered).
+(e.g. to the same page from which the POST request was triggered).

 If interactive_user